-As members of our student community, we all have a responsibility to consider the impact of our behaviour on others, and not to cause unreasonable offence or distress.
-Anyone who feels offended or upset by another person’s behaviour (even if it was unintentional) has the right to ask for that behaviour to stop.
-Occasionally, the level of seriousness of behaviour or conduct may mean that the Police become involved.
+As members of our student community, we all have a responsibility to consider the impact of our behaviour on others, and not to cause unreasonable offence, distress or harm.
+Anyone who feels offended, upset or harmed by another person’s behaviour (even if it was unintentional) has the right to ask for that behaviour to stop and to be addressed.
+Sometimes, the level of seriousness of behaviour or conduct may mean that the University needs to carry out an investigtaion and / or that the Police become involved.

-Raising a concern about someone’s behaviour or conduct can be difficult and stressful for both parties involved – the person making the complaint and the person who the complaint is about.
+Raising a concern about someone’s behaviour or conduct can be difficult and stressful for both parties involved – the person making the report and the person who the report is about.

-Advice and support are available for everyone involved in such situations - whatever the circumstances, you are not on your own.
+The University has a duty of care to all students, therefore advice and support is available to everyone involved in such situations - whatever the circumstances, you are not on your own.

 Whether you think you have acted appropriately or inappropriately, you may find the following useful to consider: